Two enforcement actions filed by the CFPB recently went to trial in federal district court.

 The second case was filed by the CFPB in May 2015 in a California federal district court against two related companies offering a biweekly mortgage payment program and their individual owner.
 The CFPB’s complaint alleged that the defendants engaged in deceptive telemarketing acts or practices in violation of the Telemarketing Sales Rule and engaged in abusive and deceptive acts or practices in violation of the CFPA UDAAP prohibition by making false representations regarding the costs of the defendants’ program and the savings consumers could achieve through the program.

-The district court held a six-day bench trial that also began on April 24, 2017 at which the CFPB sought to prove that the defendants engaged in the conduct alleged in its complaint.
+The district court held a seven-day bench trial that also began on April 24, 2017 at which the CFPB sought to prove that the defendants engaged in the conduct alleged in its complaint.
 Post-trial briefs are due to be filed next month and the court has scheduled closing arguments for June 26, 2017.